mniroy/ESP-derailleur/README.md

 ### Editing Derailleur Settings
 1. **Connect to the Wi-Fi hotspot**: Use the SSID and password provided in the code.
 2. **Open a web browser**: Navigate to the default web server address: `http://192.168.4.1`.
-3. **View current gear**: The current gear position is displayed at the top of the page.
+3. **View current gear**: The current gear position is displayed at the top of the page and updates in real-time.
 4. **Update gear settings**:
    - On the main page, you will see a form with input fields for each gear.
    - Enter the desired cable pull values (in mm) for each gear.